Loading…

 Keynote Sessions, Security

-Keynote: Building a Cloud-Native Bank Under RBI Constraints - Faeka Ansari, DevEx Platform Engineer, Slice Financial Bank
+Keynote: The Vertically Integrated Bank: Scaling from NBFC to Integrated on Kubernetes - Faeka Ansari, DevEx Platform Engineer, Slice Financial Bank

 Speakers